 For new parents, the sight of their baby scratching his face is not a welcoming one, and can make them anxious enough to dial their baby’s paediatrician at ungodly hours.
 If you’re a new parent and see your baby scratching his face more often than not, you must worry and wonder what you can do about it.
 We understand where you’re coming from, but should you concern yourself?
 Let’s find out!

 Why Do Babies Scratch Their Faces?

 1. Dry and Itchy Skin

 Dry, itchy and flaky skin is one of the biggest reasons babies scratch their faces.
-Dirt and bacteria buildup may cause acne or pimples which may trigger your baby to scratch their face.
+Dirt and bacteria buildup may cause acne or pimples which may trigger your baby to scratch his face.
 Look into your baby’s diet to prevent any skin allergies and also start establishing a good skincare routine for your little one.

 2. The Startle Reflex